Centralizers of Hamiltonian circle actions on rational ruled surfaces: Torus actions on and S2xS2 and CP2 CP2

 \subsection{Hamiltonian circle actions on \texorpdfstring{$\SSS$ and $\CCC$}{S2xS2 and CP2\#CP2}}

-A list of all possible Hamiltonian circle action on $\SSS$ or $\CCC$ comes easily from an extension theorem due to Y. Karshon. \begin{thm}[Karshon~\cite{finTori}, Theorem 1] Any symplectic $S^1$ action on $(\SSS,\oml)$ and $(\CCC,\oml)$ extends to an Hamiltonian toric action. \end{thm}
+A list of all possible Hamiltonian circle action on $\SSS$ or $\CCC$ comes easily from an extension theorem of Y. Karshon. \begin{thm}[Karshon~\cite{finTori}, Theorem 1] Any symplectic $S^1$ action on $(\SSS,\oml)$ and $(\CCC,\oml)$ extends to an Hamiltonian toric action. \end{thm}

 Consequently, every symplectic $S^1$ action on $\SSS$ and $\CP^2 \# \overline{\CP^2}$ is given by an embedding

 which is itself characterized by a unique triple of numbers $(a,b;m)\in \Z \times \Z \times \Z_{\geq 0}$.
 Since we are only interested in effective actions, this translates numerically into the condition $\gcd(a,b) = 1$.
 We shall always assume this unless otherwise stated.